3.11. Virtual terminal

 ../_images/add_private_key_1.png

-To conduct a large number of test transactions, you can check the “Save key in the browser” box, and the private key will be automatically saved in the browser.
+In order to faster conduct a large number of test transactions, please check the “Save key in the browser” box, and the private key will be automatically saved in the browser.

 ../_images/add_private_key_2.png

-The VT has control buttons, which are described in more detail below.
+The VT has control buttons, which are described in more details below.

 icon - Adding a private key icon - Copy link